sarjukumargurung/argoCD-gitops-demo/README.md

 ## 8.Want to see how to organize your own repositories using Kustomize overlays (dev/staging/prod)

-1. The Directory StructureOrganize your GitOps repository so that your core files live in base, while environment-specific tweaks live in overlays
+1. The Directory Structure

+Organize your GitOps repository so that your core files live in base, while environment-specific tweaks live in overlays

 ```bash
 your-gitops-repo/